gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 ## Other features and fixes

 - Updated to [Vue 2.6](https://medium.com/the-vue-point/vue-2-6-released-66aa6c8e785e).
+- Create references in any node field.
+[Read more](/docs/data-store-api#storecreatereferencetypename-id).
 - Hook for configurating the development server.
 [Read more](/docs/server-api#apiconfigureserverfn).
 - Customize default `index.html` template (by [K3TH3R](https://github.com/K3TH3R)).
 - Add custom CSS loader options (by [maoberlehner](https://github.com/maoberlehner)).

 ## Breaking changes 😅

-There are no breaking API changes, but some changes will get consequences:
+There are no breaking API changes, but some changes might have consequences:

 - External image URLs has previously been converted to objects.
 Which required you to get the actual URL in a `imageField.src` property.
 But those fields are no longer converted to objects.
 - Filepaths in front matter or markdown must start with `./` or `../` to be resolved and processed.
 Which means `image.png` will not be processed, but `./image.png` will be.